slinares03/sdai-ic-d7-mastering-the-dom/README.md

 ```
 Either is fine.
 Now create two more like the one you just created but for the other two ids.
 Make sure to also update the `console.log()` to reflect which cat button got clicked.
 Make sure to click the buttons to test them out.

-[ ] Finally let's make it so if we click the adopt button it will remove whichever cat you clicked and a small alert will pop up.
+[ ] Moving on let's make it so if we click the adopt button it will remove whichever cat you clicked and a small alert will pop up.
 Make sure to update the other two cats as well.
 ```
 document.getElementById('cat-1-button').addEventListener('click', () => {
   const cat = document.getElementById('cat-1')